How Do I Know if My Movers are Qualified?

 A company that asks for a large down payment should leave you suspicious; the same can be said for very low rates.
 If you notice that the rates are too low, your red flag meter should start waving.

 One thing you should know is that moving is not a job that is done for a very affordable price.
 No one can do that, that's the basic truth.
 One thing you should note is that moving is not affordable, and once you find something like that, there is a great chance that it is a scam.

 The moving firm has vehicles to take care of and fuel; it also has employees that it has to pay and so on.

 Whatever estimates a moving company gives you should be compared with different estimates from another firm.
 What does it look like?
 Are the estimates too cheap for now?
 One thing you should know is that scams will give you a very cheap estimate at first, then on a moving day, they tell you that the rates have increased because of one flimsy reason or the other.
 At that moment, they know that finding a moving company will be almost impossible for you.

 4. No Logo

 It won't be a bad idea to look at their moving trucks.
 If you can, please do.
 See what kind of moving trucks they use.
 Are their logos on the trucks?
 Do the trucks look good or seem like things that came out of a freak show?
 These things should be considered.
 If you can't see the trucks, you can ask around.
 Who has used the moving company before?
 Did they use a marked moving truck or not?

 If you notice that your moving company comes on the D-day with a truck that is not marked with their logo, or a rental truck, you should become suspicious.

-Every legitimate mover embeds their logo on their moving truck, and that's the basic truth.
+Every legitimate mover embeds its logo on its moving truck, and that's the basic truth.
 Many of these movers use a rolling billboard to advertise their firm, while they get paid to move your properties around.
 If you notice that your moving company doesn't have a logo on the truck, and you can't see their phone number on it, there is a great chance that it can't be termed a legitimate one.